hantsy/jakartaee11-sandbox/docs/jpa.md

 This addresses previous issues where different JPA providers handled timestamp precision inconsistently.
 For example, I encountered this while contributing to [Eclipse Cargo Tracker](https://github.com/eclipse-ee4j/cargotracker/blob/master/src/main/java/org/eclipse/cargotracker/domain/model/voyage/CarrierMovement.java#L64).

+### Record type as Embeddable

+Record support is a key feature in Jakarta EE 11.
+With Jakarta Persistence 3.2, records are now first-class citizens and can be used to define `@Embeddable` classes.
+For more details, please take a look at the standalone [Record Support in Jakarta EE 11](./record.md) document.

 ## API Enhancements
 ### Programmatic Configuration